 (1) Notice to State Agencies of Intended Acquisition.

-(a) Unless the Division, pursuant to OAR 125-045-0130(1)(b) through (d) below, exempts the Acquiring State Agency from the notice requirements of this Section, after receipt of a declaration to acquire a Real Property Interest as set forth in OAR 125-045-0110(2) and before an Acquiring State Agency may unconditionally offer to acquire any Real Property Interest, the Division shall provide written notification of the intended Acquisition to all other State Agence of the State.
-Such notification shall be directed to the office of the State Agency official who is responsible for an agency's Real Property Interest reast (e.g., "Facilities Coordinator," "Senior Property Specialist," or other comparable positions).
+After receipt of a declaration to acquire a Real Property Interest as set forth in OAR 125-045-0110(2) and before an Acquiring State Agency other than an Exempt Acquiring State Agency may unconditionally offer to acquire any Real Property Interest, the Division shall provide written notification of the intended Acquisition to all other State Agencies authorized by statute to own Real Property Interests in the name of the State.
+Such notification shall be directed to the office of the State Agency official who is responsible for an agency's Real Property Interest transactions (e.g., "Facilities Coordinator," "Senior Property cialist," or other comparable positions).
 Such written notification shall include the following:

-(A) A request that the State Agency give the Division written notification if such State Agency has a State Real Property Interest that may match the needs of the Acquiring State Agency that it no longer needs;

-(B) The information required to be provided under OAR 125-045-0110(1);

-(C) The deadline for the State Agency to inform the Division in writing of any matching State Real Property Interest it controls and which it no longer needs.
-Such deadline shall not be less than thirty (30) days from the date of mailing the notification to State Agencies by the Division, unless the Division Administrator determines that a shorter period is in the State's interest; and

-(D) Any other information that the Division or the Acquiring State Agency deems desirable.

-(b) An Acquiring State Agency shall be exempt from the requirements of OAR 125-045-0130(1)(a) above if:
+- (a) A request that the State Agency give the Division written notification if such State Agency has a State Real Property Interest that may match the needs of the Acquiring State Agency that it no longer needs; - (b) The information required to be provided under OAR 125-045-0110(1); - (c) The deadline for the State Agency to inform the Division in writing of any matching State Real Property Interest it controls and which it no longer needs.
+Such deadline shall not be less than thirty (30) days from the date of mailing the notification to State Agencies by the Division, unless the Division Administrator determines that a shorter period is in the State's interest; and - (d) Any other information that the Division or the Acquiring State Agency deems desirable. - (2) Negotiation with State Agencies. - (a) If a State Agency timely responds to the written notice described in OAR 125-045-0130(1)(a) above, such responding State Agency shall thereafter negotiate with the Acquiring State Agency to determine if an Acquisition and transfer can be consummated. - (b) The Acquiring State Agency may not reject a bona fide offer by another State Agency to transfer a matching State Real Property Interest to the Acquiring State Agency, without Division approval. - (3) Final Acquisition.

-(A) It requests an exemption pursuant to OAR 125-045-0110(2)(e) above; and

-(B) The Division determines that it is unlikely that any other State Agency has a State Real Property Interest matching the requirements of the Acquiring State Agency or the public interest would not otherwise be furthered by such notice.

-(c)Acquisition of a Real Property Interest by donation shall be exempt from the requirements of OAR 125-045-0130(1) above, provided that the acquiring State Agency:

-(A) Complies with Department guidelines for accepting any such donation; and

-(B) Notifies the Department within thirty (30) days of any such Acquisition.

-(d) The Department may exempt certain other classes of Acquisition from the requirements of OAR 125-045-0130(1)(a) above upon application by a State Agency.

-(2) Negotiation with State Agencies.

-(a) If a State Agency timely responds to the written notice described in OAR 125-045-0130(1)(a) above, such responding State Agency shall thereafter negotiate with the Acquiring State Agency to determine if an Acquisition and transfer can be consummated.

-(b) The Acquiring State Agency may not reject a bona fide offer by another State Agency to transfer a matching State Real Property Interest to the Acquiring State Agency, without Division approval.

-(3) Final Acquisition.
 The Acquiring State Agency may proceed with an Acquisition of a Real Property Interest upon satisfaction of the requirements of OAR 125-045-0110 to 125-045-0130, provided such Acquisition is consistent with other applicable provisions of law.
 Stat.
-Auth.: ORS 270.015(2) & ORS 270.100(d)(1) Stat.
-Implemented: ORS 270.100 Hist.: DAS 5-2001, f. & cert. ef.
-9-10-01
+Auth.: ORS 270.015(2) & ORS 270.100(d)(1)

+Stat.
+Implemented: ORS 270.100

+Hist.: DAS 5-2001, f. & cert. ef.
+9-10-01; DAS 8-2002, f. & cert. ef.
+12-27-02